This article explains how a website can disable autocomplete for form fields.

 - If a site sets

-form, and the form includes username and password input fields, then the browser will still offer to remember this login, and if the user agrees, the browser will autofill those fields the next time the user visits the page.
+<form>, and the form includes username and password input fields, then the browser still offers to remember this login, and if the user agrees, the browser will autofill those fields the next time the user visits the page.

 - If a site sets

 autocomplete="off"for username and password

-inputfields, then the browser will still offer to remember this login, and if the user agrees, the browser will autofill those fields the next time the user visits the page.
+<input>fields, then the browser still offers to remember this login, and if the user agrees, the browser will autofill those fields the next time the user visits the page.